Accords-Library/YouTube-Archiver/README.md

 -  [https://github.com/wez/atomicparsley/releases](AtomicParser)
 -  [https://ffmpeg.org/download.html](FFmpeg)

+You'll also need to create a `cookies.txt` file that will provide credentials for youtube-dl to use.
+This is optional, but it is the only way to archive aged-restricted videos.
+To generate this `cookies.txt` file, you can use the extension called [https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid](Get cookies.txt) by Rahul Shaw.
+Simply log in YouTube and click on the extension icon to extract the cookies.

+All the executables and the cookies.txt file needs to be included at the root of the repository.

 ## Usage
 Simply write down video UIDs in the `video-append-uid.txt` file (i.e. dQw4w9WgXcQ).
 One UID by line, do not include the rest of the URL.
 Run `script-list.py`